-Discover Northern Ireland on your motorhome and caravan holidays, and pitch at Cranfield Caravan Park in County Down, a five-star family holiday retreat on the east coast.
+Discover Northern Ireland on your motorhome and caravan holidays, and pitch at Cranfield Caravan Park in County Down, a five-star family holiday retreat in Newry, Down, on the east coast.

 The site is open from the middle of March until the end of September.
 Guests are welcome to stay in the modern and well-equipped static holiday homes found at the site, while touring pitches are provided for guests with their own motorhome, touring caravan or campervan.